 To provide immediate access with no barriers to mental health care.
 "It's OKAY to Get Help!"

 Individuals will be afforded an opportunity for an improved quality of life through access to a continuum of care, reduced stigma of mental health issues, and increased integration and acceptance within a community that has an informed understanding of mental health issues.

 A commitment to operate as a model agency for mental health care, sustaining a superb staff and facilities, and administering the agency with high standards of innovation and professionalism.

 The MHA has been active in Indian River County since 1978.
 In 2007, we opened the Walk-In & Counseling Center, here at 820 37th Place, in Vero Beach.
 The Walk-In & Counseling Center is unique in that it offers immediate access to emotional and behavioral health care for children and adults on a walk-in basis for the initial visit, and by appointment for continuing treatment and services.
 We wanted to make it easier for anyone seeking help to obtain it, no barriers.
 Some people may qualify for free services or a reduced fee at the MHA.
 And, we accept many insurances.
 We are open Monday through Friday, from 8:30 a.m. to 5:00 p.m.

 Through this Walk-In & Counseling Center we provide a comprehensive approach to care with individualized treatment.
-We have 7 therapists on our clinical team, a Clinical Director, a Director of Operations, a Director of Consumer Services, a Fund Development Manager, five support staff personnel, and two volunteers.
+We have 7 therapists on our clinical team, a Clinical Director, a Director of Operations, a Director of Consumer Services, a Fund Development Director, a Director of Marketing, five support staff personnel, and two volunteers.

 Thank you for visiting our website.
 Take a look around and if you have questions, please don’t hesitate to give us a call at 772-569-9788.